APIDA Greek Origins

 The first Asian-Interest fraternal organization was Rho Psi Fraternity, established at Cornell University in 1916 by a group of Chinese American men.
 Rho Psi grew substantially in the 1920s and 1930s, establishing chapters in places all over East Asia, such as Hong Kong, as well as multiple chapters in the United States.
 However, the organization began to focus on post collegiate experiences, and officially became Rho Psi Society, a co-ed professional organization, in 1976.

 Pi Alpha Phi Fraternity was founded in 1929 at UC Berkeley by a group of Chinese American men.
 That same year, a group of Japanese American women formed Chi Alpha Delta at UCLA.
-Finally, in 1930, a group of Chinese American women established Sigma Omicron Pi, which stands for Sisters of Pedagogy, at UC Berkeley as an organization that would provide sisterhood to Chinese American women interested in teaching.
+Finally, in 1930, a group of Chinese American women established Sigma Omicron Pi, which stands for Sisters of Pedagogy, at San Francisco State University as an organization that would provide sisterhood to Chinese American women interested in teaching.
 With the establishment of this organization, the establishment of pre-World War II organizations was complete.

 Post-World War II